A free event occurring as the longest day becomes the

 Accessibility Plan

-Radix is mandated to work collectively so we are
+Radix is mandated to work collectively so we are committed to treating all participating artists

-dignity and respect, and strive to ensure the integrity of
+with dignity and respect, and strive to ensure the integrity of everyone we work with.
+The same

-audiences, without whom we do not exist.
+commitment extends to our audiences, without whom we do not exist.
 We believe in the

-fundamental humanity of all peoples regardless of
+fundamental humanity of all peoples regardless of physical, cognitive, financial, linguistic,

 As a primarily site-specific company, we strive to clarify in advance for audience members with physical or cognitive disabilities barriers that may exist in a presentation, and provide an alternative method for those who seek a more accessible way to engage with the work.
 We are also committed to providing American Sign Language interpretation for the deaf/Deaf/hearing impaired, whenever feasible, and description services for the blind/visually impaired/low vision, while also ensuring the inclusion of service animals or support persons when requested by audience members.